leijendary/tikkie-assessment/README.md

 Currently, only `dev` and `prod` are written in `assessment.ts`.
 You could add more environments if you wish.

-You could add more account IDs by creating a copy of `.example.env` and naming it `.env`.
+You could add more account IDs by creating a copy of `.env.example` and naming it `.env`.

 As starting point, here is a sample `.env` file: